SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Assigns a game entity containers for storing resources until they are dropped at a drop site.

 **containers**
-Set of containers which specify how resources can be stored.
+Containers which specify how resources can be stored.

 ## ability.type.Restock